endor/kettu/README.md

 * Kriesse for the elegant design.
 * kjg for all the work on the transmission web client and help.
 * lenalena for introducing proper jspec testing to this project.
+* currency.io for their easy way of adding the app to the homescreen.

 ## Usage